matihost/monorepo/terraform/ibm/ibm-alb/README.md

 Terraform scripts creating:

-- Instance group spanning all VPC subnets and attach Private Application LoadBalancer to it
+- Private adn Public Application LoadBalancer along with separate Instance group spanning all VPC subnets
+- Private adn Public Network LoadBalancer along with separate Instance group single VPC subnet
+- Instance template for private access and separated one for public access

+Warnings:

-- Single zone instance group and attach Network LoadBalancer to it (NLB are zonal only)
+- NLB are zonal only

+- NLB are pass though LB - so security group on Instance has to accept public ip access

+- ALB are proxy based located in your VPC - so security group on Instance can limit traffic only from VPC.

+- Instance Group can be applied only to single LB.

+- Instance Template security group cannot be overridden in Instance Group - hence Instance Group to be used by public NLB vs private has to differ.

 TODOs:

 - how to attach iam_trusted_profile?
 (IG does not support instance templated with default iam trusted profile)

-- public LBs

 ## Prerequisites